ds-hwang/yocto-chromium/README.md

   $ git clone https://github.com/otcshare/yocto-chromium.git
   ```

 * If you want stable branch of poky, checkout `git checkout dizzy`.
 I usually work on master.
+I currently use `2f8e5a8be1b2baf1aa9cf275f74a906b7597a45b` commit.
 * jump to its build environment:

   ```